AnaZonia/forest_regrowth/README.md

 ## Project Overview
 CapoERA (Computational Algorithm for Post-agricultural Ecosystem Regrowth Analysis) is a model that predicts the age of secondary forests in Brazil based on satellite data.
-This script imports and processes remote sensing data from Google Earth Engine, and compares different models to predict the biomass of secondary forests based on climate and previous land use.
+This script imports and processes remote sensing data from Google Earth Engine, and compares different models to predict the biomass of secondary forests in 2020 and in the future.

 ```
 forest_regrowth